ScandEval/ScandEval/docs/datasets/norwegian.md

 ### NorCommonSenseQA

-This dataset was published in [this paper](https://doi.org/10.48550/arXiv.2501.11128) and is a translated and localised version of the English CommonSenseQA dataset.
+This dataset was published in [this paper](https://doi.org/10.48550/arXiv.2501.11128) and is a manually translated and localised version of the English CommonSenseQA dataset.
+There are samples in both Bokmål and Nynorsk, but with the vast majority being Bokmål.

 The original dataset contains 1,093 samples.
 We use a 128 / 64 / 851 split for training,
 validation and testing, respectively.